Ny7a/Game-of-Life-/README.md

 # Game-of-Life-
 This is a recreation of the game 'Game of life' by John Horton Conway.
 Game of Life uses cellular automation to plot points across a grid.
-One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
+You interact with the Game of Life by creating an initial configuration and observing how it evolves.

 <b> Rules of the game:<b>